ChasingClub/.github/profile/README.md

 # What is Netherite Stack?

 A shield PvP minigame, where whenever a player gets killed, that player will receive a piece of netherite armors/weapons.
-If the player with full netherite gear dies, they lose.
+If the player died with full netherite set they lose.

 ## Server Admin List